Andrew Percy: Parliamentary career

 Percy was elected to the House of Commons as Member of Parliament for Brigg and Goole in the 2010 general election by a majority of 5,147.
 In the 2015 general election he increased his majority to 11,176, receiving 53 per cent of the vote.

 Percy is rated as one of the Conservatives' most rebellious MPs, and has voted with Labour on key issues such as loan sharking, Education Maintenance Allowance and student tuition fees.

-Percy is the Vice chair of the Conservative Friends of Israel group and has been part of a number of delegations on behalf of the group, including during the Operation Defensive Shield conflict when he visited for an Israeli military briefing on the Iron Dome defence system.
+Percy is the Vice chair of the Conservative Friends of Israel group and has been part of a number of delegations to Israel on behalf of the group, including during the Operation Defensive Shield conflict when he visited for an Israeli military briefing on the Iron Dome defence system.
 He defended Israel's actions in the conflict, saying "Israel acts as we would", in relation to the provocation faced from Hamas.

 In the 2010 Parliament, Percy served on the Health Select Committee, Regulatory Reform Committee and Northern Ireland Committee.

 In 2011, Percy called for a referendum on bringing back the death penalty.